-Interface or Protocol Description iDRAC Settings Utility (F2) Use the iDRAC Settings utility to perform pre-OS operations.
+Interface or Protocol Description 1/50) Use the iDRAC Settings utility to perform pre-OS operations.
 It has a subset of the features that are available in iDRAC web interface along with other features.
-To access iDRAC Settings utility, press <f2> during boot and then click iDRAC Settings on the System Setup Main Menu page.</f2>

 Table 3.
 Interfaces and protocols to access iDRAC (continued)